 A message from Newsday's owner and publisher

-On Tuesday a delegation of news media leaders were in our nation’s capital calling attention to the vital role journalism plays in our democracy, and some of the critical issues facing media organizations.
-The News Media Alliance, of which Newsday is a part, has produced a short video capturing some of the great journalism work happening across the country and highlighting some things we need to do to protect it (watch the video at newsday.com/newsmedia).
+On Tuesday a delegation of news media leaders was in our nation’s capital calling attention to the vital role journalism plays in our democracy, and some of the critical issues facing media organizations.
+The News Media Alliance, of which Newsday is a part, has produced a short video capturing some of the great journalism work happening across the country and highlighting some things we need to do to protect it.
+(Watch the video at newsday.com/newsmedia).

 Here on Long Island, Newsday is proud to be one of America’s great news organizations, working tirelessly in your interest with our long-standing, deep-rooted commitment to dynamic local investigative journalism.